Radiata Stories: NPC recruitment

-Post-Game Play
+Post-game play

 After completing the game, the player may continue playing the same game, unlocking a bonus dungeon, the Dragon Lair Cave.
 If the player chooses the option "Strong from Start", they will retain all their skills, money, and some items.
-All the characters the player recruited will be kept in their Friends List.
-However, the player must recruit the characters again in subsequent playthroughs.
+All the characters the player recruited will be kept in their Friends List, but the player must recruit the characters again in subsequent playthroughs.

 Plot

 Setting

 Radiata Stories takes place in the land of Radiata.
 The land has many regions linked by great bridges.
 In the center region is Radiata City, where the story starts and may continue, given the human path is chosen.

 In Radiata, humans and fairy creatures live together in peace until the story progresses.
 Just about halfway through the game, the player must choose a side by either choosing the Human path or the Non-Human path.

 Characters

 The three main characters of Radiata Stories are Jack Russell, an insubordinate and happy-go-lucky teenager; Ridley Silverlake, a composed female Knight who was trained to be a warrior since birth and feels the pressure of expectations from others; and Ganz Rothschild, the polite and gentle Captain of their brigade who is prone to becoming overexcited.
 Prominent supporting characters include the Prime Minister Larks; the cunning Knight Cross Ward; Lord Jasne, Ridley's overprotective father and the Lord Chamberlain of Radiata Castle; Lucian, Lord Jasne's advisor; and Gawain Rothschild, Ganz's father and presumed murderer of Jack's father, Cairn Russell.

 The 300 characters and 175 recruitable NPCs of Radiata Stories were all given unique personalities and backstories.
 Every time a character is unlocked, he or she shows up on the player's Friends List, which also provides a summary of their history or personality.
 Due to the game having two mutually exclusive story branches, it is impossible to recruit every NPC during the same playthrough.
 Thus, the game must be played at least twice to unlock all characters' entries on the Friends List.

 Radiata is home to Radiata Castle, its Knights of the realm and four Guilds.
 Most humans in town belong to one of the guilds, while others, including many from the country side, do not claim any guild affiliation.
 Fairy creatures are grouped by species.